 Tuesday is my favorite work day, especially when my team and I have a book to launch.
 But whether it’s Tuesday or any other day of the week, I love watching what authors are doing during the week their books debut.
 I also enjoy diving into book data, especially sales ranks and Amazon reviews.

 This week, I’m watching our client Gena Cox’s book, Leading Inclusion, and I’m watching six-time bestselling author Laura Vanderkam’s release of her latest time management book, Tranquility by Tuesday.
-I don’t know Laura personally, but I’ve subscribed to her newsletter for a number of years.
 What I’m seeing in comparing the results of these two books may be helpful to other authors who are planning for upcoming book releases.

 Every author I’ve ever met wants the social proof and bragging rights of being a bestseller.
 We write books to make a difference and the way to make a difference is to share our content with the widest audiences possible.
 Launching and marketing a book can be a challenging and time-consuming endeavor, so it’s important to celebrate the wins you have.
 There is a definite psychic boost when you see your book with a bestseller banner.